mcvm-launcher/mcvm/docs/Configuring.md

 ## Packages

-Packages are specified globally in the `packages` list or for a specific profile in its `packages` list.
-It has two valid forms:
+Packages are specified globally in the `packages` list, for a specific profile in its `packages` list, or in an instance's package list.
+Each package has two valid forms:

 ```
 "id"